-Are you seasoned in cryptocurrency?
-Or is it completely new to you?
-Maybe you are just intrigued at the prospect of investing?
+Are you experienced in investing in cryptocurrency?
+Is it completely new to you?
+Or maybe you are just intrigued by the prospect of investing?

 Whatever your situation, before you delve deeper into the world of cryptocurrency or bitcoin, it’s wise to understand how HMRC taxes them.